splunk/ta_cisco_webex_add_on_for_splunk/package/README.md

 - Please follow the steps [here](https://docs.splunk.com/Documentation/AddOns/released/Overview/Distributedinstall) to install the Add-on in a distributed Splunk Enterprise deployment.

 ### Create a Webex Integration
-The Cisco Webex Add on for Splunk supports OAuth2 Authentication, which allows third-party integrations to get a temporary access token for authenticating API calls.
+The Cisco Webex Add-on for Splunk supports OAuth2 Authentication, which allows third-party integrations to get a temporary access token for authenticating API calls.
 Therefore, creating a Webex integration is required to work along with this Add-on.
 Please follow the following steps to create a dedicated Webex integration for this Add-on.
 Further documentation can be found [here](https://developer.webex.com/docs/integrations)
 1. **Registering your Integration**: visit the [Webex for Developers](https://developer.webex.com/) select `My Webex Apps` from the menu under your avatar at the top of this page, click `Create a New App` then `Create an Integration` to start the wizard.
 2. **Provide app related information**:
     - **Integration name**: Enter a name for yor integration. `e.g. Webex Integration for Splunk`
     - **Icon**: Upload your own or select from the defaults
     - **Description**: Provide some details about your integration
     - **Redirect URI(s)**: Follow the following steps to retrieve your Redirect URI:
-        - Open **Cisco Webex Add on for Splunk** in Splunk.
+        - Open **Cisco Webex Add-on for Splunk** in Splunk.
 Go to `Configuration > Account > Add`.
 The Redirect URI will show up in the `Redirect url` field.
 Please copy and paste it to the `Redirect URI(s)` field in the Webex Integration.
         - **For Splunk Heavy Forwarders (or IDM)**: please replace the `{domain}` with the domain of your Splunk Heavy Forwarder (or IDM).
 For example, if the domain of your HF or IDM is `example.splunk.link`, then the Redirect URI you have to enter is:  `https://example.splunk.link/en-US/app/ta_cisco_webex_add_on_for_splunk/ta_cisco_webex_add_on_for_splunk_redirect`

     - **Scopes**.
 Please add the following scopes: